ralvesmonteiro/ralvesmonteiro.github.io/_pages/home.md

 ## About me

-I am a PhD candidate in economics at the [University of Minnesota](https://cla.umn.edu/economics){:target="_blank"}.
-I will join the International Monetary Fund in September 2024.
+I am an Economist (EP) at the IMF Institute for Capacity Development.

 My fields of interest are Macroeconomics, International Economics and International Finance.

+I earned my PhD in economics from the University of Minnesota in 2024.

+Disclaimer: This is my website.
+The views expressed herein are my own and do not necessarily reflect those of the International Monetary Fund, its Executive Board, or its management.

 ## Research